DepTrai95/aliexpress-clone/README.md

  AliExpress Clone

 Created mainly as an exercise and almost everything is copied from [John Weeks](https://github.com/John-Weeks-Dev/aliexpress-clone).
-I didn't learn to build a Nuxt project from scratch per se, but I did kinda learn the structure and concept of NuxtJS, Tailwindcss, Prisma and how Supabase + OAuth works in this kind of application.
+I didn't learn to build a Nuxt project from scratch per se, but coming from Vue.js I did learn the structure and concept of NuxtJS, Tailwindcss, Prisma and how Supabase + OAuth works in these kind of applications.

 To run this project: